Nameless Rumia's Wiki

 Extensions and plugins

-• Attribute Plugin - A plugin for user-associated data that's required for…
+• Attribute Plugin - This is a plugin for user-associated data that is required for:

-• CAPTCHA Plugin - Bots are fun, but they do get tiring after a while.
+• CAPTCHA Plugin - I think bots and CAPTCHAs are both fun, but they don't mix. :(

-• Cleanup Plugin - Deletes old files.
-Run this before making backups to free up space.
+• Cleanup Plugin - This deletes old files.
+I mainly use this before making a backup to save space.

-• CMSMode Plugin - Disables some actions from non-logged in users.
+• CMSMode Plugin - Disables actions from logged-out users, namely bots.

-• Folded Plugin - For hiding text behind a toggle.
+• Folded Plugin - This hides text and some charts behind a toggle.
+It does not work with Mermaid.

-• Pagelist Plugin - This will allow you to generate a list of articles if you have…
+• Pagelist Plugin - This is a plugin that allows you to generate a list of articles, especially if you have:

-• Tag Plugin - A plugin for adding tags to articles, seen at the bottom of certain pages.
+• Tag Plugin - A plugin for adding tags to articles, at the bottom of pages on this wiki.

-• Ruby Plugin - Ruby is for CJK pronunciation, but I've found other uses for it.
+• Ruby Plugin - Ruby is for CJK pronunciation, but I've found other use cases.

-• Upgrade Plugin - A simple tool for upgrading the wiki software.
-It may try to install every language.
+• Upgrade Plugin - A tool for upgrading the wiki software, though it will try to reinstall every language.

 • Wrap Plugin - An all-in-one plugin with pretty basic features.
 I mostly use the columns, note boxes, and spoilers on this wiki, but it offers a bunch of other neat little things as well.